chenchals/GetAndCleanData-Project1/README.md

 1. Read raw data
 1. Create tidy datasets (train and test)
-1. Create a full dataset by merging the train and test datasets
+1. Create a full dataset by merging the `testDataset` and `trainDataset`

 ### Read raw data
 Using `read.table()` and `unz()` functions the following files are read into `data.frame` variables and  merged with the `data.frame()` function.